mengelhard/mmci_applied_ds/README.md

 ## Course Materials

 - **[Please review the syllabus by clicking here](syllabus.md)**
-- Materials for each course weekend (*i.e.,* block) are linked in the *Schedule* below
+- Materials for each course weekend are linked in the *Schedule* below

 ### Readings and Quizzes
-- There will be a quiz due before each block *except* block 6.
+- There will be a quiz due before each weekend *except* weekend 6.
 - Each quiz (see *Schedule*) links to one to two articles that should be read before taking it.
 - All articles are also available as .pdf in the *Resources* section of [Sakai](https://sakai.duke.edu).
 - Your answers must be entered in the *Tests and Quizzes* section of [Sakai](https://sakai.duke.edu) before the beginning of class.